dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 - We do not currently support the ability to include names from different domains in the same certificate SAN.
 Instead, we only support same-domain names (subdomains).
 - We do not currently support custom CSR or private key while requesting a new certificate.
 The CSR will be generated by DNSimple, based on the domains specified in the certificate order.
 - We do not currently support Let's Encrypt wildcard certificates.
 We are currently investigating the changes required to support this feature.
-- In order to use our Let's Encryot integration, the domain must be resolving with us as we will automatically create the DNS records required for the validation.
+- In order to use our Let's Encrypt integration, the domain must be resolving with us, as we will automatically create the DNS records required for the validation.

 <callout>
 If you are interested in a wildcard certificate, DNSimple [offers wildcard certificates](/articles/ssl-certificates/#standard-wildcard) using a different certificate authority.